CarOracle Logo

 Conclusion

 With more EVs entering the market than ever before, the focus is shifting to affordability.
 Financial incentives, like the $7,500 credit, can dramatically influence consumer choices.
-As consumers navigate these changes, resources like the CarOracle Auto Buying Program offer invaluable assistance, ensuring you get the best deal and information for your next vehicle purchase.
+As consumers navigate these changes, resources like the CarOracle Auto Buying Program and Auto Leasing Program offer invaluable assistance, ensuring you get the best deal and information for your next vehicle purchase.
 As the landscape continues to evolve, one thing is clear: the shift towards leasing could accelerate America's transition to electric vehicles.

 Smart Shopper Insights FAQs